sindresorhus/wallpaper-cli/readme.md

 > Get or set the desktop wallpaper

-Works on OS X, Linux, and Windows.
+Works on macOS, Linux, and Windows.

 ## Install